 Project 2007-299-00, Investigation of Relative Reproductive Success of Stray Hatchery & Wild Steelhead & Influence of Hatchery Strays on Natural Productivity in Deschutes.
 A staff policy review of this project has resulted in an understanding that the original goals and objectives for this project are unlikely to be achieved as a result of a significant unanticipated reduction in out-of-basin steelhead fish straying into the Deschutes.
 This project has in the past been budgeted for \$335,000 per year.
 It is anticipated that the close out of this project will take approximately three years, generating cost savings over FY18, FY19 and FY20 of approximately \$110,000 per fiscal year.
 As previously described, BPA has created a reserve fund for cost savings in FY 2017.
 The availability of funds is dependent on: (1) the spending trajectory within the FY18/FY19 rate period, and (2) developing a process to reallocate funds to other priorities.
 Sturgeon Request for Responses The Council received information from six entities on February 28 in response to our Request for Information for sturgeon.
-Seven interesting opportunities for potential work were proposed in the Columbia and Snake Rivers.
+Nine interesting opportunities for potential work were proposed in the Columbia and Snake Rivers.
 Two of the seven represent expansions of existing program-funded work and another a new work element to an accord project.
 The other four opportunities are for new work.
+At the March committee meeting, staff was directed to move forward with clarifying questions to the sponsors of four proposals.
+The questions include: scientific information necessary for a full proposal; detailed implementation timeline; and a confirmation of interest to proceed to next steps.
+The responses will help us shape funding and implementation recommendations and identify any additional review steps necessary before finalizing recommendations.
+The emails with questions were sent to WDFW, CRITFC, ODFW and Golder Assoc.
+Staff will update the committee on the responses we receive ahead of the Council meeting.
+Below is a summary of the proposed work:

-Below is a summary of the proposed work: Sponsor Project Name Short Description WDFW, et.al White Sturgeon Population Status Assessments for Isolated at-Risk Populations in the Lower Snake River Impoundments Stock assessment for isolated at-risk populations between Ice Harbor and Lower Granite Dam CRITFC & YN Discovery and development of a genetic marker for sex determination in white sturgeon Development of a genetic marker for sex determination for use in status assessments ODFW, et.al White Sturgeon Spawning Habitat and Use in the John Day Reservoir Tagging, tracking & analysis to assess spawning staging areas, behavior and habitat in John Day reservoir Golder Assoc.
-White Sturgeon Spawning Investigations Conduct spawning monitoring (larvae collection) below Ice Harbor Dam to understand current use of habitat PNNL #1 Simulate white sturgeon early life history in Columbia Basin reservoirs 2D model on effect of river flow and transport of juvenile sturgeon above Grand Coulee (to understand recruitment failure) and adapt elsewhere PNNL #2 Lifecycle acoustic transmitters for white sturgeon Implant long-lived (no battery) acoustic tags for tracking movement and habitat use in Snake and Columbia Rivers USFWS & USGS Sturgeon population status, spawning habitat and predation Scope 1: eDNA to assess tributary use in Lower Col; Scope 2: Construct and test spawning habitat models using existing data and develop habitat suitability maps; Scope 3: Assess feasibility of side scan sonar and u/w video to locate carcasses below BON4 from predation Potential areas for focused policy reviews of a small group of related projects The CSW will explore topic areas for potential policy review of small groups of projects similar to the review of Relative Reproductive Success projects which occurred in October of 2016.
-Staff will report on the March 8, 2017 CSW discussions on this topic.
+Sponsor Project Name Short Description WDFW, et.al White Sturgeon Population Status Assessments for Isolated at-Risk Populations in the Lower Snake River Impoundments Stock assessment for isolated at-risk populations between Ice Harbor and Lower Granite Dam CRITFC & YN Discovery and development of a genetic marker for sex determination in white sturgeon Development of a genetic marker for sex determination for use in status assessments ODFW, et.al White Sturgeon Spawning Habitat and Use in the John Day Reservoir Tagging, tracking & analysis to assess spawning staging areas, behavior and habitat in John Day reservoir Golder Assoc.
+White Sturgeon Spawning Investigations Conduct spawning monitoring (larvae collection) below Ice Harbor Dam to understand current use of habitat PNNL #1 Simulate white sturgeon early life history in Columbia Basin reservoirs 2D model on effect of river flow and transport of juvenile sturgeon above Grand Coulee (to understand recruitment failure) and adapt elsewhere PNNL #2 Lifecycle acoustic transmitters for white sturgeon Implant long-lived (no battery) acoustic tags for tracking movement and habitat use in Snake and Columbia Rivers USFWS & USGS Sturgeon population status, spawning habitat and predation Scope 1: eDNA to assess tributary use in Lower Col; Scope 2: Construct and test spawning habitat models using existing data and develop habitat suitability maps; Scope 3: Assess feasibility of side scan sonar and u/w video to locate carcasses below BON4 from predation